 Act like a patient who feels confident and self-possessed.

 Do whatever is needed until you reach a point where you feel good about yourself and your condition.
+Sometimes just having intelligent discourse with your doctor is relieving in itself.
 Where you feel you can talk to a doctor comfortably.
 Patients should not need to fear their health care providers.

 Why not set up a doctor appointment, when appropriate, with a particular practitioner you want to know better and see how things go?
 It might lead to a first visit with a new doctor.